filmstarr/iOS.MF/README.md

 Swipe right to go forward.

+Press and hold the previous/next page buttons to go to first/last page respectively.

 Two finger tap inside topic to activate quick reply, alternatively tap on the topic title.

 Credits